 2. Adolescents have not achieved full brain development.

-The brain doesn’t finish fully maturing until a person is in the early- to mid-20s.
+The brain doesn’t finish maturing until a person is in the early- to mid-20s.
 Important white matter tracts, the brain’s information highways, are among the last areas to develop.
 As a result, adolescents are drawn to risky behaviors and have difficulty controlling their impulses.
-Trying prescription drugs may seem like a fun idea, and teens often cannot comprehend the serious consequences that result from drug addiction, including progression to more serious drugs like heroin.
+Trying prescription drugs may seem like a fun idea, and teens often cannot comprehend the serious consequences of drug addiction, including progression to more serious drugs like heroin.

 3. Social pressure from peers.

 With approximately 1 in 10 high school seniors using prescription drugs non-medically, chances are your teen knows someone who has tried using Vicodin or Percocet to get high.
 Peer pressure can be a powerful force in a teenager’s life, and some adolescents try pain pills for the first time because a friend offers them.
-Attending parties may be particularly dangerous, as some adolescents use alcohol and prescription painkillers at the same time, which can have serious medical effects.
+Attending parties may be particularly dangerous, as some adolescents simultaneously use alcohol and prescription painkillers, which can have serious medical effects.

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.